incountry/sdk-python/README.md

 For a detailed example of a migration script, please see `/examples/full_migration.py`

-## AWS KMS encryption keys support
+## AWS KMS integration

-InCountry Python SDK supports usage of AWS KMS encryption keys of type `AES_256` produced by symmetric master key (CMK).
+InCountry Python SDK supports usage of any 32-byte (256-bit) AES key, including ones produced by AWS KMS symmetric master key (CMK).

-The suggested use case assumes that AWS user already got his KMS encrypted data key generated.
+The suggested use case assumes that AWS user already got his KMS encrypted data key (AES_256) generated.
 Afterwards the key gets decrypted using AWS Python client library (`boto3`) and then provided to InCountry Python SDK's `SecretKeyAccessor`.

 For a detailed example of AWS KMS keys usage please see [examples/aws-kms.py](examples/aws-kms.py)